 And here is how your weekend actually will go.

-REALITY: WAY–HEY HEY HEY!
+Reality: WAY–HEY HEY HEY!
 WAY–HEY HEY NA NA!
 Jägerbomb?
 Jägerbomb?
 Hey?
 Jägerbomb?
 I'm getting you a Jägerbomb!
-Nah fuck off prick, I'm getting you a Jägerbomb!
-And so predictably, here you are: it's 8pm and you're still getting pissed with the work lot, texting your mate to tell his girlfriend sorry you missed the candles but you'll be there for later, and two £30 bar receipts are already growing warm and wet in your ass pocket, and then you get an Uber across town then stop off for a can and a walk to the bowling alley, where half the people have left and the vibe is already dropping but you're convinced you can save it – you can salvage this, you can bring this round, you and you alone are the hero of the night! – if all you do is pony up £80 to book two karaoke booths for an hour, but by the time you get back from the karaoke booth then the bar a few more people have fucked off, and you can't get a refund so you just put three people in each booth, and you said MAYBE
+Nah, fuck off, I'm getting you a Jägerbomb!
+And so predictably, here you are: It's 8 PM and you're still getting trashed with the work crew, texting your friend to tell his girlfriend sorry you missed the candles but you'll be there for later, and two $30 bar receipts are already growing warm and wet in your ass pocket, and then you get an Uber across town, then stop off for a beer and a walk to the bowling alley, where half the people have left and the vibe is already dropping but you're convinced you can save it—you can salvage this, you can bring this around, you and you alone are the hero of the night!—if all you do is pony up $80 to book two karaoke booths for an hour, but by the time you get back from the karaoke booth, then the bar, a few more people have fucked off, and you can't get a refund, so you just put three people in each booth, and you said MAYBE

 I DON'T REALLY WANNA KNOW

 And you point to someone you half-like but not really, but they'll do, won't they, they'll do…

 BLUH BADDUBA DEE BEE